 No matter what you want to achieve with your landing page, as long as you are able to…

 #1: Focus on Maintaining Consistency

-Which means you need to provide a consistent brand experience to your prospects if you want them to eventually take action.
+Which means you need to provide a consistent brand experience to your target audience if you want them to eventually take action.

-Whether you’re using a banner ad, text ad or simply sending traffic to your landing page from a guest blog post, there has to be some level of consistency in terms of:
+Whether you’re using a banner ad, text ad or simply sending traffic to your landing page from a guest blog post.

 This is why everything that comes between your traffic source and your landing page has to meet the expectations of your prospects.

 What happens if your banner ad doesn’t go with your landing page design, which in turn looks different than the destination page?

 But it does need to feel like a part of it.
 So your visual design cannot look different throughout your prospects journey.

 Match the message that your ad conveys to the copy of your landing page.
 Do everything you can to boost the confidence of your prospect.

 #2: Aim for an Organized Design

 Let’s face it, the design of your landing page does play a big role in converting your visitors into leads and sales.

 A crucial part of the landing page optimization process is using color in a manner that goes with your brand.

 As you try to use colors and images that align with your brand and messaging, you shouldn’t ignore the importance of conversion rate.

 Here’s what was found after studying the call-to-actions on 90 different landing pages…

 However, do make sure that the color you choose for your call-to-action buttons goes with the background color of your landing page.

 Talking about having a clean and professional landing page design, there are no hard and fast rules to follow.

-#3: Create a Clear, Attention Grabbing Headline
+#3: Create a Clear, Attention-Grabbing Headline

-When someone visits your landing page, they are bound to take notice of your headline before moving on to the rest of the copy.
+When someone visits your landing page, they are bound to take notice of your headline or value proposition before moving on to the rest of the copy.

 The point is, you should not ignore the headline of your landing page at any cost.

-They need to see the benefit in it.
+They need to see the benefit of it.
 And your headline is the perfect place to showcase the unique selling point of your offer.